ericwkw/football_stats_app/README.md

 - Rotate your Supabase keys regularly
 - Check `SECURITY_CHECKLIST.md` for more security tips

+## Deployment

+This project is configured for easy deployment on Vercel.
+Make sure to set up the following environment variables in your Vercel project:

+- `NEXT_PUBLIC_SUPABASE_URL`
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY`

+After setting these variables, your deployment should work correctly.

 ## License

 This project is licensed under the MIT License.